Turkish Mediterranean Region

 This region's winter is November through March and receives the most rainfall.
 The summer is late April through to late October and brings the Mediterranean Sea’s temperature to an average 28 degrees Celsius.
 This area is a perfect place to plan a summer holiday home or invest in a summer rentals.
 The beautiful coastline and warm summer temperatures are perfect for those who also like water sports such as surfing.

 The mountain regions tend to be cooler and wetter, but they are rarely very cold.
 The clear coastal winds help to ensure that the mountains also see sunshine for much of the year.
 The key difference is that mountain areas will typically see more rain in the fall and winter.
-In addition, the peaks of Taurus Mountains which form the backdrop of Turkish Mediterranean are snow-capped 6 months of the year with several major ski resorts within easy reach of the region's main tourist and real estate attraction Antalya province.
+In addition, the peaks of Taurus Mountains which form the backdrop of Turkish Mediterranean are snow-capped 6 months of the year, with several major ski resorts within easy reach of the region's main tourist and real estate attraction Antalya province.
 It is possible to swim in the morning and ski in the afternoon in this diverse and beautiful region of Turkey.

 The outlying regions are, however, are more subject to extremes.
-The Mediterranean Basin has an area of 2,085,292 km², and only 98,009 km2 remains largely untouched by the human inhabitants.
+The Mediterranean Basin has an area of 2,085,292 square kilometres, and only 98,009 km2 remains largely untouched by the human inhabitants.
 The Mediterranean Basin is classified a bio-diversity hotspot by Conservation International due to its rich bio-diversity and threatened status.
 This region holds 22,500 endemic vascular plant species.

 This region is the site of many ancient cultures such as Lycia, Pamphylia, and Cilicia west to east.
-The Roman’s captured this region about a century before the birth of Christ and there is evidence that this region was occupied by the Crusaders on their way to Jerusalem by the clearly Crusader-built citadels located on the eastern side of the region.
-This era is when most of the regions locals came in as nomadic tribes from Central Asia.
-Some still keep to their founding ancestor’s traditions spending their winters on the warm coast and then relocating to the heights of the Taurus Mountains or the plateaus of Central Anatolia during the summer with their goats and camel caravans.
-Ottomans seized this region around the 1400’s.
+The Romans captured this region about a century before the birth of Christ and there is evidence that this region was occupied by the Crusaders on their way to Jerusalem by the clearly Crusader-built citadels located on the eastern side of the region.
+This era is when most of the region's locals came in as nomadic tribes from Central Asia.
+Some still keep to their founding ancestors' traditions, spending their winters on the warm coast and then relocating to the heights of the Taurus Mountains or the plateaus of Central Anatolia during the summer with their goats and camel caravans.
+Ottomans seized this region around the 1400s.

 The present day culture speaks a number of different dialects Mugla Sivesi, Lycia, Cilician Mountain dialect, which is an extension of Cypriot Turkish, and also the Syrian dialect of Arabic is prevalent in and around Antalya.
 Through the explosion of English speaking tourists most of the region will be able to understand and communicate if at least a basic level.
 The regional locals may also speak some German, Russian, and Scandinavian and these may come in handy especially if you are travelling to the resort towns that are mainly visited by those nations.

 The list of activities in the Turkish Mediterranean is endless.
 There are world class water sports, including yachting and kite-boarding, as well as more tranquil water pursuits such as snorkelling and scuba.
 On land, there are ruins and other national treasures to explore, local and global shopping and many other activities.
 Mighty Taurus mountains provide excellent settings for Mediterranean skiing with several well established ski resorts such as Saklikent near Antalya city and Davraz near Isparta, not to mention the world class golf courses of Belek.

-The world has come to understand the value of the Mediterranean diet and the Turkish Med doesn’t disappoint your palette.
+The world has come to understand the value of the Mediterranean diet and the cuisine of the Turkish Med doesn’t disappoint your palette.
 Fresh goat and seafood is surrounded by fresh vegetables, including locally grown olives and tomatoes.
 You certainly shouldn’t visit Turkey without enjoying some traditional Turkish food, either.
 All dishes are generally accompanied by fresh baked breads, but save room for desserts you won’t find anywhere else.
 In an unusual Turkish tradition, you’ll often find fresh cold water on street corners and in front of mosques in containers known as sebils, primarily in the summer months.

-Why choose the Turkish Med?Taken as the sum of its parts, the Turkish Med represents everything a Turkish real estate investor could ever hope for.
+Taken as the sum of its parts, the Turkish Med represents everything a Turkish real estate investor could ever hope for.
 The number of foreign tourists continues to annually increase.
 Real estate values are often doubling or tripling every three or four years, if not faster.
 Turkey also has the best of history coupled with modern life.
 The region’s climate is second to few and there is still much undeveloped land and opportunities to uncover.